Stetics/Chess-A.I/README.md

 # Chess-A.I
-My attempt to implement chess game and then add A.I (Long term project)
+My attempt to implement chess game and then the subsequent addition of A.I.
+(Long term project)